Cerys Matthews: Since 2010

 Matthews played the Isle of Wight and Hay festivals in 2012, the latter with a Woody Guthrie tribute show, and collaborated with artists such as Arun Ghosh, Tunde Jegede, Attab Haddad, Frank Moon and the London Bulgarian Choir.
-2012 also saw her play music from her collection of Welsh traditional songs Tir, with Ballet Cymru, ending in a show in Sadler's Wells, and a nomination for a Theatre Critics Award 2012.
-She produced and arranged Christmas album Baby, It's Cold Outside (2012) to much acclaim, recognised by the Sunday Times as an "essential seasonal album".
+2012 also saw Matthews play music from her collection of Welsh traditional songs Tir, with Ballet Cymru, ending in a show in Sadler's Wells, and a nomination for a Theatre Critics Award 2012.

+For Christmas 2012, She produced and arranged Christmas album Baby, It's Cold Outside (2012) to much acclaim, recognised by the Sunday Times as an "essential seasonal album".

 Matthews played UK literary festivals including Dartington, Chester, Hay and Edinburgh and released an album of traditional Welsh reels and songs, Hullabaloo.
-Matthews sang Patsy Cline's "Crazy" and Dylan's "Blowin' in the Wind" as part of the memorial service for esteemed War correspondent Marie Colvin, in May 2012.
+She sang Patsy Cline's "Crazy" and Dylan's "Blowin' in the Wind" as part of the memorial service for esteemed War correspondent Marie Colvin, in May 2012.
 Also in 2012, Matthews appeared as a celebrity guest mentor for Tom Jones's team on the first series of the UK version of The Voice.

 In 2014, Matthews co-founded an interactive festival, The Good Life Experience, with Charlie and Caroline Gladstone, held every September on the Gladstone estate in Hawarden, Flintshire near the Cheshire border.
 It is a festival which celebrates the great outdoors, with abseiling, campfires, axe throwing, foraging, talk on survival, as well as cultural activities, crafts, books and music.

+In March 2025 she was guest of honour at the banquet for BBC's Great British Menu at Blenheim Palace.

 Awards and recognitions

-Matthews won gold at the 2013 Sony Radio Academy Awards, winning in the 'Music Broadcaster of the year' category.
-Baby It's Cold Outside, released for Christmas 2013 on the Rainbow City label, is a selection of Christmas carols and classic Christmas songs all arranged and produced by Matthews using instruments such as Chinese temple blocks, oud, celeste and coconut shells.
+Matthews won gold at the 2013 Sony Radio Academy Awards, winning in the "Music Broadcaster of the year" award for her show on BBC Radio 6 Music.

-Matthews won a 'St David Award' – for her contribution to culture in 2014 – run by the Welsh government, in its inaugural year, 2014.
+For her contribution to culture in 2014, Matthews won a St David Award – run by the Welsh government, in its inaugural year, 2014.
 She was appointed Member of the Order of the British Empire (MBE) in the 2014 Birthday Honours for services to music.

 In July 2014 Matthews was awarded an honorary degree from Swansea University.

 Matthews won the Best Presenter Music award at the Audio Production Awards on 23 November 2016.

 In 2017 she was a guest presenter on the BBC's coverage of the Royal Welsh Show, along with Andi Oliver and Omar Hamdi.
 On 14 May 2018, Matthews took over from Paul Jones as the presenter of The Blues Show on BBC Radio 2.